Principal, BA, LLB (Hons)

 Sharifah Al-Edrus completed her Bachelor of Laws at the University of Tasmania and was admitted to the Supreme Court of Queensland in November 2019.

 She started with the firm as an intern in June 2019 and became a permanent member of the Susan Moriarty & Associates team after being admitted.

 Her prior professional experience include human resources and corporate secretarial practice in Singapore.

-Kate Stewart joined the team at Susan Moriarty & Associates in September 2018.
-Prior to this Kate developed and realised her interest in the law working as a legal assistant with barristers for several years, where she realised her interest in the law.
+Kate joined the team at Susan Moriarty & Associates in September 2018.
+Before this, she worked as a legal assistant with barristers for several years, where she realised her interest in the law.